Pacane/blog/lib/app/resources/2015_11_13_getting_started_with_Dart.md

 The advantages of using a standard browser:

 * You get the real result, what the users will see in production
-* Dartium can have slow updates, so new browser features can be slow to be supported. _(Note: [The Dart team is working on a new system to have faster updates](https://github.com/dart-lang/sdk/commit/6a6103318c9ff75c44f0580a773e70ca62bff079#diff-4ac32a78649ca5bdd8e0ba38b7006a1eR90))_
+* Dartium is often some versions behind the latest Chrome version.
+So you may have to wait to test the new browser's features in Dartium. _(Note: [The Dart team is working on a new system to have faster updates](https://github.com/dart-lang/sdk/commit/6a6103318c9ff75c44f0580a773e70ca62bff079#diff-4ac32a78649ca5bdd8e0ba38b7006a1eR90))_

 ### What IDE should I use?
 The Dart team has given their confidence in WebStorm as the de-facto IDE.
-It doesn't mean you can't use anything else.
+It doesn't mean you can't use something else.
 I'm using IntelliJ, and sometimes Vim.
-I've seen people use Atom or Sublime too.
-The thing to understand with Dart though, is that most IDEs use `dartanalyzer` or the CLI version available to analyze the code and provide hints to the IDE.
+I've seen people use Atom or Sublime.
+The thing to understand with Dart though, is that most IDEs use `dartanalyzer` or the CLI version available to analyze the code and provide hints.
 So there are a lot of text editor plugins for Dart out there as it's somewhat easier than for other languages to integrate into the IDE.

 ## Downloading and installing the SDK
 Depending on what operating system you are using, the strategy you want to use may differ.
 One thing to know is that the Dart SDK doesn't natively auto-updates itself.
 Some people have come up with solutions to this.